 Batu Caves, Popular Shrine in Kuala Lumpur

 Batu Caves is one of the most popular tourist attractions in Kuala Lumpur, Malaysia.
-This is the oldest Hindu temple in Malaysia and also known as Sri Subramaniar Temple.
+This is the oldest Hindu temple in Malaysia and also known as the Sri Subramaniar Temple.
 The picturesque limestone hill shrine located in Selangor and established in 1891.
 The statue of Murugan, God of War is located outside the Batu Caves.
 This is the world’s tallest statue of Murugan.
 No entrance fee requires visiting Batu Caves.

 Chinatown on Petaling Street

 Chinatown more popular as Petaling Street to all tourists.
 Petaling street is the haven of street shopping.
-There are many shops both sides of this street, the popular night market to shop any fake brand products.
-There are also many budget hotels and restaurants at Chinatown.
+There are many shops both sides of this street, the popular night market to shop for any fake brand products.
+There are also many budget hotels and restaurants in Chinatown.
 The best destination for budget travelers.

 Street Food Tour on Jalan Alor in Kuala Lumpur

 Street food tour on Jalan Alor is a must-do thing in Kuala Lumpur.
 Jalan Alor is the popular food street in Bukit Bintang.
-There are many food stalls and open-air restaurants both sides of this street.
+There are many food stalls and open-air restaurants on both sides of this street.
 From local food to many Asian foods are available to taste.
 All stalls start opening from the evening and till late night they serve many tourists every day.

 Berjaya Times Square, the Largest Shopping Mall in KL

-Stay tuned to know more about Kuala Lumpur and Malaysia!
+Stay tuned to know more about Kuala Lumpur and Malaysia.